Tamil Nadu Arasu Cable TV Corporation Limited

 Tamil Nadu Arasu Cable TV Corporation Limited (TNACTCL) (தமிழ் நாடு அரசு கம்பிவட தொலைக்காட்சி கழகம் (வரையறுக்கப்பட்டது)) is a state-government Public Sector Undertaking of Government of Tamil Nadu located in the Indian state of Tamil Nadu.
 TNACTCL is a cable television operator across the state.

-Achievements
+It was founded in 2007.

 TACTV Operation

-Arasu Cable TV Corporation was incorporated on 04.10.2007 with the objective of providing high quality cable TV signals to the public at an affordable cost.
-In order to achieve this objective, 4 Digital Head Ends were installed at Thanjavur, Tirunelveli, Coimbatore and Vellore.
+Arasu Cable TV Corporation was incorporated on 4 October 2007 with the objective of providing cable TV signals to the public.
+In order to achieve this objective, four Digital Head Ends were installed at Thanjavur, Tirunelveli, Coimbatore and Vellore.

-After assuming office in May 2011, the Chief Minister of Tamil Nadu revived the Arasu Cable TV Corporation which had become defunct due to various reasons and sanctioned a sum of ₹3 Crores for the revival and expansion of the activities of the Corporation.
-The Corporation was renamed as Tamil Nadu Arasu Cable TV Corporation Limited (TACTV).
+After assuming office in May 2011, the Chief Minister of Tamil Nadu revived the Arasu Cable TV Corporation which had become defunct due to various reasons and sanctioned a sum of ₹3 Crores for the revival and expansion of the activities of the corporation.
+The corporation was renamed as Tamil Nadu Arasu Cable TV Corporation Limited (TACTV).

 TACTV has taken on lease the Head Ends of the willing private Multi System Operators in 27 Districts of the State and revamped its existing four digital Head Ends in 4 Districts.

-On 30.08.2011, the Chief Minister of Tamil Nadu had announced on the floor of the Assembly that TACTV would provide quality services at an affordable cost of ₹180 as monthly subscription to the subscribers through the cable TV would collect ₹20 per month per subscriber from the Cable Operators.
+On 30.08.2011, the Chief Minister of Tamil Nadu had announced on the floor of the Assembly that TACTV would provide services at a cost of ₹180 as monthly subscription to the subscribers through the cable TV would collect ₹20 per month per subscriber from the Cable Operators.

 The Chief Minister of Tamil Nadu launched the cable TV services all over Tamil Nadu (except Chennai) on 02.09.2011 by switching-on the Head End at Vellore through Video Conferencing.
 On 20.10.2012, the Chief Minister inaugurated the Cable TV Services of TACTV in Chennai Metro.